ZIO - Async I/O framework for Zig

 Features

-- Asynchronous file I/O, Linux and Windows are truly asynchronous, other platforms are simulated using a thread pool
+- Asynchronous file I/O on Linux and Windows, simulated using auxiliary thread pool on other systems

 Basic TCP echo server: